-The output of sequencing experiments are stored both in raw format (text files of the read strings) and "assembled format" - semi-heuristic best approximations to the underlying genome, also in text format, but of very variable quality, in particular when based on short read data.
-Unambiguous reconstruction of the original string from the substrings is mathematically impossible unless the fragments are longer than the longest repeated substring.
-Another complication is that a great deal of data is generated by sequencing unknown mixtures of different genomes (e.g. mixtures of bacteria from within the human gut, or samples from humans infected by three different types of malaria parasite), making it very hard to reconstruct the underlying genomes.

-As sequencing technology has advanced, it has also become much cheaper and more widespread, and its output has been stored in publicly available archives, e.g. the European Nucleotide Archive (ENA) and the Sequence Read Archive (SRA) which maintain mirrors of all the data.
-These archives now double in size every 18 months, and it is progressively more important to be able to search within the stored datasets, to find important genes or mutations, or combinations of mutations which are informative of function or ancestry.
-All of these search queries can be expressed in terms of exact or approximate matching of strings.
+In living cells, DNA exists as long contiguous molecules, typically textually encoded as strings of A, C, G, and T. The output of sequencing experiments are stored both in raw format (text files of the strings) and "assembled format" - semi-heuristic best approximations to the underlying genome, also in text format, but of very variable quality, in particular when based on short read data.
+As sequencing technology has advanced, it has also become much cheaper and more widespread, and its output has been stored in publicly available archives (e.g. the European Nucleotide Archive (ENA) and the Sequence Read Archive (SRA) which maintain mirrors of all the data.
+These archives now double in size every 18 months, and it is progressively more important to be able to search within the deposited datasets, to find important genes or mutations, or combinations of mutations which are informative of function or ancestry.
 In 2018, the ENA encompassed $1.5 \cdot 10^9$ microbial sequences and $8 \cdot 10^{15}$ base pairs (i.e. characters) of read data [17], while the European Bioinformatics Institute reached 160 PB of storage capacity [10].

 Despite the obvious similarities to standard document retrieval problems, the properties of DNA k-mer data are very different from traditional text corpora.
-Google's index is reported to have in the order of 10^{13} documents containing 10^8 unique terms [6], whereas the small benchmark set of $100\,000$ microbial sequences used in our experiments already contain $2.2\cdot10^{10}$ distinct 31-mers, of which $1.8\cdot10^{10}$ occur only once.
+Google's index is reported to have in the order of 10^{13} documents containing 10^8 unique terms [7], whereas the small benchmark set of 100 000 microbial sequences used in our experiments already contain $2.2 \cdot 10^{10}$ distinct k-mers, of which $1.8 \cdot 10^{10}$ occur only once.
 The frequency of terms in a natural language is power-law distributed, with underlying terms generated over hundreds of years, resulting in just a few new terms per document.
 Microbial genomes however encode many billions of years of evolution; each new genome generates thousands of novel k-mers.
 There are also two other aspects whereby searching biological data differs from standard text retrieval.
 The first is that the index must support approximate queries allowing detection of closely related DNA to the query.
-Approximate pattern matching however is a notoriously difficult subject for text indices [27,22].
+Approximate pattern matching however is a notoriously difficult subject for text indices [21].
 The second is that users often want all hits, not just the top few as is typical in web search.

-For COBS we chose the robust q-gram indexing approach [36] and combined it with Bloom filters to reduce the term space size.
-This can be considered a variant of signature files, which have a long history in information retrieval [12] but were pushed to the sidelines for text search by inverted indexes [41].
+For COBS we chose the robust q-gram indexing approach [33] and combined it with Bloom filters to reduce the term space size.
+This can be considered a variant of signature files, which have a long history in information retrieval [12] but were pushed to the sidelines for text search by inverted indexes [37].
 Recently, they have been reconsidered as acceleration filters for large text search corpora [15] by engineering them to adapt to the collection's characteristics.
 With COBS we venture to combine signature files with one-sided errors introduced by Bloom filters and inverted files to design an ultra fast and scalable q-gram index which supports approximate queries delivering a small reasonable number of expected false positives.
 Our contribution of making the signature files compact first enables the index to be applied to corpora with highly varying document sizes, such as microbial DNA samples.